bonitasoft/bonita-cloud-doc/md/FAQ.md

 * ***customer name***-integration.bonitacloud.com

 #### Can I customize the URLs?
-Yes the URLs of the runtime can be customized upon request.
+Yes, the URLs of the runtime can be customized upon request.
 ### Can I configure a SSO ?
 Yes, Bonita Cloud supports several SSO protocols.
 ### Can I configure a VPN?
-Yes Bonita Clouds supports VPN.
+Yes, Bonita Clouds supports VPN.
 ### Service region
 #### What are possible regions for Bonita Cloud?
 Bonita Cloud is currently available in Europe and North America: